gu-fan/colorv.vim/README.md

         Put your cursor on the word 'rgb(33,44,155)' and press <leader>cw.
         You will see a ColorV is opend with the color of it.

-* Easily change word under cursor with visually chosing color.
+* Easily change word under cursor with visually choosing color.

         <leader>ce
         Put your cursor on the word 'orangered' and press <leader>cgg.
-        After chosing a color (e.g. yellow),
+        After choosing a color (e.g. yellow),
         close the window by pressing "q".
         You will see the word is changed to 'Yellow'.
         And you can try with 'rgb(33,44,155)' 'hsl(50,30%,47%)' .

-* Generate 'Monochromatic' colorscheme List (and more) with cursor.
+* Generate 'Monochromatic' (and more) colorscheme List with cursor.

         <leader>cgm

 *  Copy the color in the ColorV window quickly.

         cc/<Ctrl-C>/yy